borland/MTGLifeCounter2/README.txt

 3. Swipe horizontally to change color
 4. Press "D20" to roll a D20
 5. Press the refresh button to reset life totals
-6. Rotate the phone for alternate view. - Portrait works best for Duel and 2HG - Landscape works best for 3 player
+6. Rotate the phone for alternate view. - Portrait works best for Duel and 2HG - Landscape works best for 3 player and Star

 I can't submit it to the App Store as I don't have my own apple developer account, and can't justify spending $99USD to give something away for free.
 If anyone else has an app store dev account and wants to take the source code and publish this, feel free.
 I only ask that you publish it for free, and let me know that you've done so.

 Technical Notes:
 -------------------------------------------------------------
-This app is written entirely in Swift 1.2, so it requires Xcode 6.3 or newer to compile.
+This app is written entirely in Swift 3, so it requires Xcode 8 or newer to compile.
-I've tested it against 8.

-I originally wrote this app in Objective-C, then ported it to swift as a learning excercise.
+I originally (a long time ago) wrote this app in Objective-C, then ported it to swift as a learning excercise.
 Since porting, I've made numerous enhancements and fixes.
 The original Objective-C app was a "my first app" and was also a learning excercise.
 Both apps were developed under tight time constraints and for my own personal use only.
 As such, the following attributes of "professional software" are missing.

-- Design documentation (The app is fairly simple)
+- Design documentation (The app WAS fairly simple, but is more complex now, but nobody else needs the docs on a 1-man project)
 - Architecture (see above)

 - Good development practices such as separation of concerns, cohesion, etc. (Speed of implementation trumps everything when you have no time)